It’s summer BBQ season! Just make sure you know the healthiest and most Ayurvedic way to prepare your grillables.

 - Remove charred portions of meat and refrain from using gravy made from meat drippings.

-According to Ayurveda, we should cook all foods over a low flame and never eat burned or charred foods.
-Boiling meats in a stew is a traditional method that minimizes the high temperature risks of burning or overheating the food.
+- Consider boiling meats in a stew instead–a traditional method that minimizes the high temperature risks of burning or overheating the food.